datawire/forge/docs/README.md

     npm start

 Seeing this page in GitBook?
 We want this page to be our custom index.html page, not GitBook's generated page.
 At some point we must figure out how to do that.

+There is a `redirects.json` file that holds all legacy 301 redirects.